UAE Tax Residency for UK Business Owners

 The three routes to UAE tax residency

-An individual qualifies as UAE tax resident if any one of three tests is met.
+An individual qualifies as UAE tax resident under Cabinet Decision No. 85 of 2022 if any one of three tests is met.

 The 183-day rule

 You are physically present in the UAE for at least 183 days during a 12-month period.
-Days and parts of days count — a day on which you are physically in the UAE at any point during the day is a UAE day for this purpose.
-The days do not need to be consecutive; they aggregate over the 12-month measurement period.
+Days and parts of days count — any day you are in the UAE at any point counts.
+The days do not need to be consecutive.

 This is the most absolute test.
-A founder who genuinely lives in the UAE for the majority of the year passes this test by definition.
-It is the test most relocating founders use from year two onwards.
+A business owner who genuinely lives in the UAE for most of the year passes by definition.
+Most relocating business owners use this test from year two onwards.

 The 90-day rule